dansgithubuser/dnd-weave/readme.md

 - make enter work!
 - reload spells on spellgranter and character delver pages
 - in spellgranter, indicate which spells are already granted
+- in spellgranter, indicate which spells are invalid
+- make stuff case-insensitive
+- make spells list scrollable and horizontal